jasujm/bridge/README.md

 the project.

 Bridge uses many features from C++14 — deliberately as one of the goals of this project was to learn C++14 — so you need modern-ish compiler.
-The only external dependency for the project is [Boost](http://www.boost.org/).
+The project depends on [ZeroMQ](http://zeromq.org/) for interprocess communication, [json](https://github.com/nlohmann/json) to serialize and deserialize messages and [Boost](http://www.boost.org/) for various things.

 [Googletest](https://github.com/google/googletest) is used to build unit tests.
 As recommended by the maintainers of the project, instead of relying on